asdfdotdev/utm.codes/README.txt

 5. See your link count in the WordPress dashboard "At a Glance"

 == Changelog ==

+= 1.9.2 =
+- Supports WordPress versions 6.9, 7.0, 7.1
+- Increased stated minimum requirements for WordPress, PHP, and MySQL

+Note: While there haven't been compatibility breaking chagnes introduced in this release minimum versions have been updated to reflect the versions that are being actively tested.
+See the utm.codes GitHub repo actions for complete active test details.

 = 1.9.1 =
 - Change usage of wp_remote_get() to wp_safe_remote_get()